 1. Contributes to the development of an effective scholarship program by serving as an ex-officio member of the Scholarship Committee and presenting data, analysis, and recommendations to that committee.

 2. Optimizes the use of scholarships to increase net revenue to the University by working with the Office of Institutional Research in the development of net revenue calculations applicable to designated groups of students.

-3. Ensures effective promotion of the University’s scholarship program to students, parents, high school counselors, and others by coordinating with the Office of Admissions, Office of Student Financial Aid, Diversity and Inclusion, the Honors College, and academic departments in the development and maintenance of scholarship web pages and publications.
+3. Ensures effective promotion of the University’s scholarship program to students, parents, high school counselors, and others by coordinating with the Office of Admissions, Office of Student Financial Aid, Division for Diversity, Equity and Inclusion, the Honors College, and academic departments in the development and maintenance of scholarship web pages and publications.

 5. Manages the dissemination of scholarship award letters by developing effective letters and scholarship acceptance forms consistent with scholarship and other University policies and indirectly overseeing staff responsible for the production of scholarship award letters.